JoanNgatia/Algorthm-practice/list-based-structures/list.md

 ## Stacks
 - Easy access to top element
 - Push command to add new elements, pop to remove elements
-- Both push and pop happen in constant time **O(1)**  since you only need to check the top element in stack.
+- Both push and pop happen in constant time **O(1)**  since the operations happen in relation to the first item on the stack.
 - Operate on last in, first out access to objects
+- used in Depth First Search in Tree Data Structures

 ### Possible usecases
 - social media newsfeeds to reach most recent items first.